butchkemper/butchkemper/README.md

 - 👋 Hi, I’m @butchkemper

-- 👀 I’m interested in learning Ardunio
-- 🌱 I’m currently learning how to use Git for Ardunion projects
+- 🌱 I’m currently learning how to use Git for MagicMirror project modules
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me butch@kemperfamily.us

 <!---